San Francisco Bay Area: Economy

-The three principal cities of the Bay Area represent different employment clusters and are dominated by different, but commingled, industries.
-San Francisco is home to the region's financial industry, tourism, and is host to numerous conventions.
+The three principal cities of the Bay Area represent separate employment clusters and are dominated by different but commingled industries.
+San Francisco is home to the region's tourism, financial industry, and is host to numerous conventions.
 The East Bay, centered around Oakland, is home to heavy industry, metalworking, oil, and shipping, while San Jose is the heart of Silicon Valley where a major pole of economic activity around the technology industry resides.
 Furthermore, the North Bay is a major player in the country's agriculture and wine industry.
-In all, the Bay Area is home to the second highest concentration of Fortune 500 companies, second only to the New York metropolitan area, with thirty such companies based throughout the region.
+In all, the Bay Area is home to the second-highest concentration of Fortune 500 companies, after the New York metropolitan area, with thirty such companies based throughout the region.

 In 2019, the greater fourteen-county statistical area had a GDP of $1.086 trillion, the third-highest among combined statistical areas.
 The smaller nine-county Bay Area had a GDP of $995 billion in the same year, which nonetheless would rank it fifth among U.S. states and 17th among countries.

+The COVID-19 pandemic caused an exodus of businesses from the downtown cores of San Francisco, San Jose, and Oakland, as remote work became more widespread, especially in the tech and retail industries, and the area's locational relevance declined.
+Some observers have warned that this could lead to an economic doom loop for Bay Area cities, particularly San Francisco, while others have argued that these concerns are restricted to the downtown cores.
+Many retailers in Downtown San Francisco and Downtown Oakland have closed since 2020, with some citing complex challenges with visible homelessness and crime in the area.
+The Bay Area also has a steadily decreasing lead in the geographically dispersing high technology field, a rapidly aging population, and a relative geographical isolation from most North American and international commercial markets.